 Ultimately, web based interactions are based in fads; a creative new idea will come about and gain popularity at an alarming rate, until eventually it becomes a staple of the internet.
 This is exactly what is happening with Pinterest, and it’s what happened with Myspace and Facebook in the past.
 It makes sense that these trends shape the way the rest of the interactions that occur over the web, you have to reach the largest audience possible by any means necessary after all.

-The rise of the interest in Pinterest web design means that quite a few aspects of the internet are becoming much more visual, whereas content had always been the main factor in determining search engine rankings.
+The rise of the interest in Pinterest web design for e-commerce means that quite a few aspects of the internet are becoming much more visual, whereas content had always been the main factor in determining search engine rankings.
 Content is still (and likely always will be) king, but images are becoming more and more relevant with this new trend.
 Here are a few ways that Pinterest may be changing the Web Design game:

 At this early stage in the growth of the social media platform Pinterest, it’s hard to say exactly how the site will affect web development, or to what extent.
 This much can be said without a doubt, though: it will be extremely beneficial to pay attention to where the trend is headed, and adjust accordingly.
 Include “pin it” buttons on website designs, and incorporate high quality images whenever possible.

 Outpace your competition in 2017 with our eCommerce Success Guide featuring the latest trends and free marketing success tips.